J-E-J-S/benchling-tutorial/sequencing/sequencing.md

     b) Click 'CREATE PRIMERS' and follow to the Wizard
     c) Select the whole plasmid from the linear map and use it as the selection region
     d) Check the primer properties are suitable for sequencing specification
-    e) Use a 500bp Spacing with a 20bp Lead, generated 13 results for full coverage
+    e) Use a 500bp Spacing with a 20bp Lead, generating 13 results for full coverage
     f) Click 'Generate Primers'
 6. Analyse sequencing traces
     a) Click 'Alignments' (right hand vertical toolbar)